 If I’m right?
 Then color me surprised that both Microsoft and Rare have let their fans down yet again.

 So here’s to Sea of Thieves!
-Pray that it’s a great game because I’m just sitting here hoping that Rare finally does something right after being bought out!
+Pray that it’s a great game because I’m just sitting here hoping that Rare finally does something right after many years of disappointment!